AAAI-2025-Hackathon/team_10/README.md

 7) To show the resection mask (affected area of the brain) created by physicians, click "load mask" and select the corresponding file from the demo_data folder
        - e.g. mask.nii.gz for a patient with epilepsy
        - for healthy patients this does not exist
-8) To predict the resection mask based on the MRI scan, click "generate mask" and the model will make a prediction and display it in the 3D image viewer
+8) To predict the resection mask based on the MRI scan, click "AI generate mask" and the model will make a prediction and display it in the 3D image viewer